 If you’re looking for the best places to visit in the Lake District, we have some great ideas on where to go, including the best villages, towns and lakes.

-Described as the prettiest village in the Lakes and set in the heart of the Vale of Esthwaite, Hawkshead is the perfect base for exploring the Southern Lakes.
+Described as the prettiest village in Lakeland and set in the heart of the Vale of Esthwaite, Hawkshead is the perfect base for exploring the South Lakes.
 With gorgeous little towns, lakes and mountains all within easy reach, you can also hop on the ferry to the bustling centres of Windermere and Bowness.

 Near and Far Sawrey

-In Near Sawrey you will find the famous Hill Top, Beatrix Potter’s 17th century farmhouse, bought with the proceeds of the first of her wonderful tales – the mischievous Peter Rabbit.
+In Near Sawrey you will find the famous Hill Top, Beatrix Potter’s 17th-century farmhouse, bought with the proceeds of the first of her wonderful tales – the mischievous Peter Rabbit.
 Slightly further away in Far Sawrey is the beautiful St. Peters Church, just as lovely in the spring when surrounded by frolicking lambs as in wintertime with its steeple covered in fallen snow.
 Keep following the road out of Near and Far Sawrey and you will find yourself on the banks of the glorious Lake Windermere.